EtienneMaire37/HorizonOS-v5/README.md

 </div>

-A 32-bit monolithic kernel for x86 architecture developed by [EtienneMaire37](https://github.com/EtienneMaire37)
+A 32-bit monolithic kernel for the x86 architecture

 ## Overview 🌟
 HorizonOS is a hobby kernel targeting x86 systems, designed as a learning platform for low-level systems programming.
 Built from scratch and using the GRUB bootloader, it demonstrates core operating system concepts while maintaining simplicity and readability.